Suzanna-Linn/slua/docs/transpiler.md

 ### Transpile a LSL script to SLua

 This tool converts your LSL scripts into SLua.
 Paste your LSL script into the script box and click on "Transpile".
-- it needs scripts that compile without error in LSL (it doesn't check syntax)
+- it needs scripts that compile without error in LSL (it doesn't check syntax).
-- it works with LSL scripts only, without preprocessor commands
+- it works with LSL scripts only, without preprocessor commands.
-- it doesn't work with states or jump

 Its intention is to provide a script that can be compiled and executed in SLua, but it still will need improvements, especially about structuring the data into SLua tables.
 - It's a work in progress, you can report issues and suggestions below.